 It was a hard sell to both the people of Illinois and Iowa, but Co-chairmans Charles “Boots” Knapp and Keith Speckman, Denise Bowers, Kathy Augsbuger, Patty Kemp, Connie Eckermann, Ciel Abbott, Fred & Lavern Walbusser, and Frank and Sandy James were the original committee members who sold the idea and pulled it off.

 The original rope used up until its retirement in 2006 was purchased from Trevor’s True Value located Port Byron, Illinois in 4 separate coils of 600’ each.
 Jerry Oppendike spliced the ropes together for the 2400’ needed to cross the river.
 Port Byron State Bank lent the money for the rope.

-Don Johnson and Harry Cort from Iowa Illinois Gas and Electric put the rope on the reel and for several years helped put the rope across the river.
-Jerry Lancaster was the first announcer of the event.
-First Queen contest winner was Heidi Drummond.
+Don Johnson and Harry Cort from Iowa Illinois Gas and Electric first put the rope on its reel and carried it across the Mississippi while Jarry Lancaster announced the inaugural event.

 The first Queen contest winner was Heidi Drummond.